burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 `Shape` contain a lot of staff, but when people use that name they mostly referring to it as a table of `descriptors` for object properties.
 Shape stores other information as well, like size of the object and pointers to constructors and prototypes.
 I'm going to show you that in the example soon.

-Let's start with simple object:
+Let's start with a simple object:

 ```javascript
 const obj = {